AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-01-0.md

 ## Asset management

 - When trying to delete a label from a version for a topic or map in the Version History panel of the Assets UI, the label remains and is not removed.
 (GUIDES-38276)
+- When saving a topic or map as a new version, you can't add multiple labels either directly or selected from the dropdown, and instead retains only a single combined label.
+(GUIDES-32716)
+- When uploading an image with a filename containing invalid characters, the asset fails to upload and displays a misleading message **file are locked by other user** despite the asset being unlocked.
+(GUIDES-32680)
+- (GUIDES-35418)

 ## Publishing

 - When generating AEM Sites output, map titles containing keywords and topic titles with <ph> element are not included in the output.
 (GUIDES-36641)
+- When publishing using a custom preset with content that contains links to PDFs without the scope set as external, the process fails to complete.
+(GUIDES-21708)
+- When performing bulk activation, the package creation adds filters for all paths listed under the fileReference property of a page, including external and peer paths.
+(GUIDES-24887)
+- In native PDF output, the `abbreviated-form` element displays the `glossterm` instead of the designated `glossSurfaceForm` or `glossAcronym` when linked to a glossary key or content key.
+(GUIDES-26393)
+- For Native PDF output, the `<alt>` element for images is ignored, preventing alternate text from being applied for accessibility.
+(GUIDES-29087)
+- GUIDES-29815
+- GUIDES-31752

 ## Platform